iodide-project/iodide/docs/workflows.md

 ### uploading files directly

 Data is uploaded on a per-notebook basis&mdash;rather than uploading data to your user account, you upload it to a specific notebook.
+There are two ways to do this.

+To create a new notebook with certain files attached, drop the files anywhere on the Iodide homepage.

-To do so, click on the hamburger menu icon near the top-left of the page, then click _Manage Files_.
+To add files to an existing notebook, open the notebook and click on the hamburger menu icon near the top-left of the page, then click _Manage Files_.
 The file management modal will appear.
 By default, you will be in the _Manage Files_ tab.
 Click _Add Files_ and select any number of files to upload.
 Once the